 “Give a necklace this Christmas & save a cat’s life” gets me wondering; how can I save a cat’s life?
 The answer may be that a business is partnering with a local cat shelter and donating a portion of sales to it.
 It’s an interesting story that also promotes a product.

-Have a look at the types of stories that are covered in your local newspaper, on the radio or TV.
+Have a look at the types of stories covered in your local newspaper, on the radio or TV to see if it sparks ideas for stories that can be told about your business.

 You may also look into how you can get your products featured on the home page of a platform such as Etsy.
 Or on your favorite blog or website.